-- The aminoacyl-tRNA synthetase binds to its preferred amino acid and ATP.
+- The aminoacyl-tRNA synthetase binds to its preferred amino acid type and ATP.

-- The ATP molecule is cleaved, PPi (pyrophosphate) is released, and the remaining AMP is covalently linked to the amino acid forming an aminoacyladenylic acid intermediate within the enzyme.
-When the aminoacyladenylic acid intermediate is produced, the aminoacyl-tRNA synthetase changes its conformation (shape) to produce the active form of the enzyme.
+- The ATP molecule is cleaved, PPi (pyrophosphate) is released, and the remaining AMP is covalently linked to the amino acid.
+When AMP is linked to the amino acid, the aminoacyl-tRNA synthetase changes its conformation (shape) to produce the active form of the enzyme.
 This new enzyme conformation allows the aminoacyl-tRNA synthetase to bind to a tRNA molecule.

 - The aminoacyl-tRNA synthetase binds to a tRNA molecule that contains anticodon sequence specific for the amino acid carried by the aminoacyl-tRNA synthetase.
 If the anticodon on the incoming tRNA is incorrect, the tRNA is released from the aminoacyl-tRNA synthetase and a new tRNA binds to the enzyme.